CRFS/python3-ncplib/README.rst

 NCP client usage
 ----------------

-In the following examples, the code should be run from within a `coroutine <https://docs.python.org/3/reference/compound_stmts.html#async-def>`_.

-Connect to a node:
+Connect to a NCP server:

 .. code:: python